DamonOverboe/blog/_posts/2013-10-25-goodbyeVirtualBox.md

+---
-Title: Guess I'm Switching to VMWare
+title: "Guess I'm Switching to VMWare"
-Date: 2013-10-2
+date: 2013-10-2
-Tags: svn, ci, .net, java, howto, devops, scripting, linux, bash, tools,
+categories: svn ci .net java howto devops scripting linux bash tools
+---
 Published: false

 **Subtitle: how to be completely rude and alienate your users**